 - oasis.db- this is the OASIS database.

 When users open and view an OASIS transaction, the data is pulled from the oasis.db file.
-When users save a transaction in OASIS, the data is written to both the oasis.db and the oasis.log file.
-This "dual-write" process is important if a system failure occurs and data in the oasis.db file is corrupted.
+When users save a transaction in OASIS, the data is written to the oasis.db and the oasis.log file.
+This "dual-write" process is important if a system failure occurs and the oasis.db file data is corrupted.
 In response, the oasis.log file is automatically consulted by the database to correct the order.

 Understanding the Truncation Process

-If using the automated backup, OASIS will automatically truncate the log daily and the manual truncation process is unnecessary.
-When the truncation process is completed, the oasis.log file becomes inactive is renamed using the date and a unique number sequence (i.e. 151029AA.log), and a new empty oasis.log file is created.
+If using the automated backup, OASIS will automatically truncate the log daily, making the manual truncation process unnecessary.
+When the truncation process is completed, the oasis.log file becomes inactive and is renamed using the date and a unique number sequence (e.g., 151029AA.log), and a new empty oasis.log file is created.
+Note: The inactive recovery log file names are a date stamp: year, month, then day, followed by the log sequence.
+If the log is truncated first by the daily backup process and then manually, users would gain multiple log rotations listed as "AA log," "AB log," "AC log," etc.

 The truncated transaction logs have internal offsets at the beginning and end of the files.
 For successful recovery purposes, all sequential log files must be present.
 With all the log files created for the OASIS database, it is possible to recover from a hardware failure and rebuild the database from day 1 of OASIS use to the point of failure with zero data loss.